oortcloud/unofficial-meteor-faq/README.md

 Send me (Tom Coleman, @tmeasday) a message on github (or otherwise) or fork the FAQ and send a pull request (we can discuss changes and ideas as part of the pull request).

+###How can I find out more about Meteor?

+ - Obviously, start at the [Meteor Website](http://meteor.com).
+ - [This blog post](http://www.discovermeteor.com/2013/02/10/useful-meteor-resources/) has a list of online resources.
+ - [Discover Meteor](http://discovermeteor.com) (written by the author of this list) is a book which takes you through building an app from scratch.

 ## Customizing Meteor

 ###How do I use a unreleased branch of meteor?